When Chris Churcher lost his fight with cancer in 2019, he died believing he was leaving his family financially secure.

 "There was never a moment when we thought the money was going to his bank account."

-Soon after Chris Churcher died, Karyn Churcher went ahead with a funeral service she did not for second think she could not afford.
+Soon after Mr Churcher died, Mrs Churcher went ahead with a funeral service she did not for second think she could not afford.

-A couple of phone calls later, and Karyn Churcher was quickly appraised of the appalling news that the family savings were likely gone.
+A couple of phone calls later, and Mrs Churcher was quickly appraised of the appalling news that the family savings were likely to be gone.

-"Chris was excited about the fact he was about to become a granddad, and he wanted to leave a legacy," Karyn Churcher said.
+"Chris was excited about the fact he was about to become a granddad, and he wanted to leave a legacy," Mrs Churcher said.

 "It wasn't about giving the kids massive amounts of money, it was about saying 'here is something for you from us'."

-The Churchers had planned that Karyn Churcher could decide whether she wanted to continue to work or not after her husband died: now that is a necessity, not a choice.
+The Churchers had planned that Mrs Churcher could decide whether she wanted to continue to work or not after Mr Churcher died.
+Now, that is a necessity, not a choice.

-However, she still faces an uncertain future and jokes bleakly that she will be moving in with her children when she is older.
+However, Mrs Churcher still faces an uncertain future and jokes bleakly that she will be moving in with her children when she is older.

-"I don't want to be angry with him [Kloogh] forever," she said.
+"I don't want to be angry with him (Kloogh) forever," Mrs Churcher said.

 "I don't know that I can forgive him for what he has done, but actually I'm not that old and I need to get on and live my life without this sitting there constantly making me feel unwell.